-- LinkedIn – According to Wikipedia, LinkedIn is “a business- social networking site founded in December 2002 and launched in May 2003 mainly used for professional networking“.
-This site is now the “gold standard” for business and career social networking.
-As of Q4 2015, there were more than 414 million registered users across well over 100 industries on LinkedIn.
-The site allows users to link to colleagues from current and past employers, schools and any other group that may be defined.
-One of the features I like best is the “degrees of separation”.
-The site will show you how you may know a third party through an existing connection.
-Linked has job search functions as well formats which allow you to showcase your background.
-Clearly the “best in class” from what I’ve seen.
+LinkedIn – According to Wikipedia, Linkedin is “a business- social networking site founded in December 2002 and launched in May 2003 mainly used for professional networking“.
+This site is the “gold standard” for business and career social networking.
+There were more than 500 million registered users across well over 100 industries on

-- Meettheboss – This site has not been around as long as LinkedInfrom what I can tell and seems to be focused on Financial Services (a way to differentiate from other sites).
-One item I do not like is that it forces you to add your company website url as part of the registration.
+Meettheboss – This site has not been around as long as I can tell and seems to be focused on Financial Services (a way to differentiate from other sites).
+One item I do not like is that it forces you to add your company website URL as part of the registration.
 Two issues with this.
-First, you may not want to advertise the company you work for and second, what happens if your company is small and does not have a website (yes, there are still companies without websites!)?
-Unlike LinkedIn, there does not seem to be a way to search for people you may know.
-The interface is nice, but the site looks thin on functionality.
-I will keep an eye on this site to see how it fairs, but I’m not sure I get it yet.
+First, you may not want to advertise the company you work for, and second, what happens if your company is small and does not have a website (yes, there are still companies without websites!)?
+Unlike

-- Facebook.com – This is not a typo.
+Facebook.com – This is not a typo.
 Facebook is also a great site to help with your job search.
 Even though Facebook is mostly used as a general social network, 54% of employers leverage Facebook to find job candidates (see Using Facebook to Find Your Next Job).
-In fact, according to JobVite’s lates survey (JobVite Jobseeker survey), 67% of jobseekers who use social media for the job search use Facebook as a resource.
-The best way to leveage Facebook for your job search is to include your professional (and school) history in your profile.
-This will help employers find you.
-Posting industry (or career) related content will help as well.
+In fact, according to JobVite, 67% of job seekers who use social media for job search use Facebook as a resource.
+The best way to leverage Facebook for

 Suggested Reading: Love Your Job: The New Rules for Career Happiness